-To further explore sequence gain and loss in these two genera, polarized indels (as predicted by GATK; see methods) for both K. drynarioides and G. kirkii using the G. raimondii genome to represent the ancestral state.
-A gain or loss was only when the one taxon shared the reference state with G. raimondii and the other had a state of a different length.
-All indels site must be classified as homozygous (e.g., 0/0 or 1/1, etc), to remove ambiguity.
-K. drynarioides exhibited a greater number of both insertions and deletions; that is, of the 490,591 indels that passed our criteria, 130,177 were insertions in K. drynarioides and 159,222 were deletions, whereas G. kirkii had a total of 87,951 insertions and 113,241 deletions.
+To explore further sequence gain and loss in these two genera, we polarized indels (as predicted by GATK; see methods) for both K. drynarioides and G. kirkii using the G. raimondii genome to represent the ancestral state.
+A gain or loss was inferred when the one taxon shared the reference state with G. raimondii and the other had an apparent insertion or deletion.
+Kokia drynarioides exhibited a greater number of both insertions and deletions; that is, of the 490,591 indels that passed our filtering criteria, 130,177 were insertions in K. drynarioides and 159,222 were deletions, whereas G. kirkii had a total of 87,951 insertions and 113,241 deletions.
 The distribution of insertion and deletion sizes was biased (for both) towards very small (<10nt) indels; however, when considering the global pattern, insertions in K. drynarioides tended to be longer than in G. kirkii, whereas G. kirkii had a greater number of smaller insertions (Figure_indels.png).
 For deletions, K. drynarioides and G. kirkii were largely similar in the number of smaller deletions; however, K. drynarioides exhibited more deletions as the size increased.
-The net consequence of these small differences in indel evolution resulted in a net gain of 68.6 kb for K. drynarioides and a net loss of 113.2 kb in G. kirkii, a total genome size difference of ~181.8 kb.
+The net consequence of these differences in indel evolution resulted in a net gain of 68.6 kb for K. drynarioides and a net loss of 113.2 kb in G. kirkii, a total genome size difference of ~181.8 kb.
 The distribution of insertions and deletions across each chromosome was roughly even for both taxa, with up to a two-fold difference in indel number across chromosomes (Figure_circos.png).

 Discussion